tannerpace/weatherclient/pages/posts/pages.md

 }
 ```

-The NOAA API is slow.
-It takes a long time to fetch the weather information.
-This is a problem because it makes the page load slowly.
-I had to change the structure of the page to fetch the data on the server side.
-This would allow the page to build and load faster.
+The NOAA API is slow, and my users had to wait for not just the weather data but also the location data.
+This was a noticeable delay.
+Changing the structure of the api to fetch the data on the server side would allow the page to build and load faster.

 ## Problem 3: API is unreliable